johngoddard/Speechify/docs/redux-structure.md

 ## Error Cycles

+The following cycles are responsible for displaying error messages.

 ### Error API Response Actions
 * `setErrors`
   0. invoked from API callbacks on error for actions that generate POST requests